K1D77A/cl-bloggy/README.md

 examples of how to do this.

-First lets take a look at how we would customize an aspect of how a blog-entry is rendered.
-To do this I will explain the process for rendering a HTML page.
-Rendering the page calls these methods in this specific order:
+First lets take a look at how we would customize an aspect of how a blog-entry is rendered; this is done by calling these methods in this specific order:

 - to-html
 - html-headers